 The residency building, Villa Nelimarkka, is located 500 meters from the museum and 4 km from Alajärvi town center.
 The gambrel roof villa was designed and built by Eero Nelimarkka as a summer house for his family in 1933.
 It was completely restored to its old looks in 2013.
 The Villa has a large yard and the upstairs was designed specifically as a studio space.
-The rent for a private bedroom with a shared kitchen and bathroom is 400 euros/month (incl. taxes) or 200 euros plus a donated art work or a workshop for the museum.
+The rent for a private bedroom with a shared kitchen and bathroom is 400 euros/month (incl. taxes) or 200 euros and a workshop for the museum.
 The bedrooms and studios are located upstairs.
 During the summer, the downstairs is open to the public Tue-Fri 13-17 and there are occasional events at other times.

 HOW TO APPLY FOR A RESIDENCY

 Please fill out and print the Application Form (remember to sign it) and send it via mail or email.
 Please attach your work plan, previous work examples and a CV/resume.
 Please include the preferred date(s) and length of your stay on your application.